 Bolling P. Spalding

-Bolling P. Spalding is the co-founder of Atlanta-based public relations and communications firm Jackson Spalding.
+Bolling P. Spalding is the retired co-founder of Atlanta-based public relations and communications firm Jackson Spalding.
 He previously worked for Manning Selvage & Lee and Bank South Corporation, and was also a journalist for The Atlanta Journal.
-He is a trustee of Agnes Scott College and Our Lady of Perpetual Help Cancer Home.
+He is a trustee of Our Lady of Perpetual Help Home and serves on the board of visitors of Agnes Scott College.
 Mr. Spalding holds a bachelor’s degree in English from Georgetown University, as well as a bachelor’s degree in journalism and master’s in business administration from the University of Georgia.